CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 The script overwrites the `dependencies/environment.yml` file with the current environment specification, so it's a good idea to commit the changes to the environment file before/after running it.

+The script isn't just a `mamba env export` and the file it generates isn't made to recreate the complete environment from scratch, it is tightly coupled to the Dockerfile.
+In this sense, packages it installs may depend on system dependencies installed by the Dockerfile and dependencies installed at later stages will not be listed.

+**Note:** A strict `mamba env export` is recorded

+The purpose of the generated `environment.yml` is to be used always at the same stage of the Dockerfile to install the initial set of dependencies.
+(and not install dependencies that the Dockerfile will build and install later).
+In any case,
+the Dockerfile also records the snapshots of the dependency files used to generate each stage for debugging that can be found in the `/opt/template-dependencies/` directory.

 ```bash
 update-env-file
 ```

-There are some caveats (e.g., packages installed from GitHub with pip), so have a look at the output file to make sure it does what you want.
+The script isn't perfect, and there are some caveats (e.g., packages installed from GitHub with pip), so have a look at the output file to make sure it does what you want.
 The `dependencies/update-env-file.sh` gives some hints for what to do, and in any case you can always patch the file manually.

-For `apt` dependencies add them manually to the `apt-*.txt` files.

 For dependencies that require a custom installation or build, edit the `Dockerfile`.
 If one of these complex dependencies shows in the `environment.yml` after the freeze, you have to remove it, so that conda does not pick it up, and it is installed independently in the `Dockerfile`.

+For `apt` dependencies add them manually to the `apt-*.txt` files.

 ## Troubleshooting